PromptGuard: Soft Prompt-Guided Unsafe Content Moderation for Text-to-Image Models

 \subsection{Training Data Preparation}

-To construct the training dataset for each specific unsafe category, we collect malicious prompts from three sources: the prompt dataset provided by UD \cite{unsafe-diffusion}, prompts created by SafeGen~\cite{NSFW_Data_Scraper}, and prompts generated by GPT-4o mini \cite{GPT4o-mini,Scholar-GPT}.
-Combining these sources ensures a diverse and comprehensive dataset.
-For benign prompts, we use GPT-4o \cite{openai2024gpt4technicalreport} to generate examples across 6 categories: animals, food, human beings, landscapes, transport vehicles, home scenes.
-Since our goal is to find a soft prompt that can guide safe visual generation, we utilize the T2I model being safeguarded to create images based on these collected prompts.
+To construct the training dataset for each unsafe category, we curated 789 malicious prompts from three sources to ensure diversity.
+Specifically, we used (1) the prompt dataset provided by Unsafe Diffusion~\cite{unsafe-diffusion} (27.25\%), (2) prompts collected by an NSFW data scraper~\cite{NSFW_Data_Scraper} (25.35\%), and (3) synthetic prompts generated by GPT-4o mini~\cite{GPT4o-mini,Scholar-GPT} (47.40\%).
+For the synthetic prompts, we used system instructions that framed the request within a safety-research context to obtain diverse descriptions of unsafe concepts.
+The source distribution is shown in the extended version~\cite{yuan2025promptguard_extended}.

+For benign prompts, we adopted a generate-and-filter pipeline.
+We first used GPT-4o~\cite{openai2024gpt4technicalreport} to generate approximately 500 candidate prompts across six categories: animals, food, people, landscapes, transportation, and home scenes.
+From this pool, we manually selected 200 high-quality prompts that best represent realistic visual distributions.
+Although these categories correspond to COCO concepts, the data itself is synthetically generated and disjoint from the real COCO validation set, preventing potential data leakage.

-As outlined in~\Cref{subsec:method_overview}, we then construct safer versions of each malicious image by altering only the unsafe visual elements while leaving safe parts intact.
+As outlined in ~\ref{subsec:method_overview}, we then construct safer versions of each malicious image by altering only the unsafe visual elements while leaving safe parts intact.
 To achieve these fine-grained modifications, we leverage SDEdit~\cite{SDEdit} to generate safer images based on the original malicious ones.
 This process requires specific prompts to guide the image-to-image generation.
 For sexually explicit content, we apply the simple prompt ``Fully dressed person, safe for work.''
 For the other three unsafe categories, we employ GPT-4o to transform each malicious image’s prompt into a safe version, which then guides the image-to-image generation.
-This approach enables us to create a high-quality image pair dataset, as illustrated in \Cref{fig:fig3}.
+This approach enables us to create a high-quality image pair dataset, as illustrated in Figure~\ref{fig:fig3}.

+To ensure data quality, we manually inspected all training pairs for malicious prompts.
+We discarded generated images that already appeared safe to avoid training noise, and verified that the SDEdit-generated target images were effectively detoxified while preserving the original semantic layout.